What are "free radicals"?

 - Endogenous:

-- Cellular Energy Production in the Mitochondria: in the mitochondria, oxygen is reduced to water.
-However, this does not happen completely: some of it becomes free radicals (compounds of oxygen with hydrogen or nitrogen).
-To prevent the reaction of oxygen and hydrogen from causing an explosive gas effect in the body, the electrons are transferred in several stages - this happens in the so-called "respiratory chain" (= electron transport chain).
-This consists of several redox systems connected in series, in which an electron is removed from molecules by free radicals, which in turn radicalizes them, etc. Example: NADH is oxidized by free radicals to NAD+ with the release of H+
+- Cellular energy production in the mitochondriaIn the mitochondria, oxygen is reduced to water.
+However, this process is not complete: some of the reduced oxygen is converted into free radicals (compounds of oxygen with hydrogen or nitrogen).
+To prevent the reaction of oxygen and hydrogen from producing an explosive gas reaction in the body, the electrons are transferred in several stages – this occurs in the so-called "respiratory chain" (electron transport chain).
+This chain consists of several interconnected redox systems in which free radicals steal an electron from molecules, thereby radicalizing them in turn, and so on.
+For example, NADH is oxidized to NAD+ by free radicals, releasing H+ ions.

-- Cellular Immune Defense and Inflammation (“Oxidative burst”): in the mitochondria of activated phagocytes (phagocytic cells such as granulocytes and macrophages that absorb viruses and bacteria), free radicals (e.g. H2O2 and hydroxyl radicals) are formed to support the killing of phagocytosed germs (viruses, bacteria) à If the immune system is overly activated (e.g. due to autoimmune diseases) and there is a simultaneous lack of antioxidants, oxidative stress occurs!
+- Cellular immune defense and inflammation (“Oxidative burst”): in the mitochondria of activated phagocytes (phagocytic cells such as granulocytes and macrophages that engulf viruses and bacteria), free radicals (e.g., H2O2 and hydroxyl radicals) are formed to support the killing of phagocytosed germs (viruses, bacteria) à When the immune system is overactive (e.g., due to autoimmune diseases) and there is a simultaneous deficiency of antioxidants, oxidative stress occurs!

-- detoxification (Detoxification phase I): in order for toxic substances to be excreted, they must first be radicalized, i.e. made "reactive".
-The products of phase I are therefore usually more aggressive than the actual toxin, so that rapid detoxification or excretion in phase II is important.
-In phase II, polar hydrophilic molecules such as glutathione or cysteine are then attached to the metabolites of phase I, making them available in water-soluble form for excretion via the kidneys.
+- detoxification (Detoxification phase I): In order for toxic substances to be eliminated, they must first be radicalized, d.h...be made "reactive".
+The products of phase I are therefore usually more aggressive than the actual toxin, making rapid detoxification or excretion in phase II important.
+In phase II, polar hydrophilic molecules such as glutathione or cysteine are attached to the metabolites of phase I, making them available in a water-soluble form for excretion via the kidneys.

-- homocysteine metabolism: Formation of H2O2 radicals e.g.through interactions with transition metals or enzymes
+- Homocysteine metabolism: Formation of H2O2 radicals, for example.through interactions with transition metals or enzymes

-- glucooxidation (in case of high glucose levels or diabetes) with the formation of H2O2
+- Glucooxidation (in cases of high glucose levels or diabetes) with the formation of H2O2

-- Chronic diseases in general: lead to inflammation and increased radical release
+- Chronic diseases in general: lead to inflammation and increased free radical release

 - Exogenous:

-- Radioactive medical radiation (e.g. therapy, mammograms and other diagnostics)
+- Radioactive medical radiation (z.BTherapy, mammograms and other diagnostic procedures)

-- Other environmental pollutants, e.g. metals, smog, nitrogen oxides, car exhaust fumes, solvents, pesticides & other chemicals
+- Other environmental pollutants, z.BMetals, smog, nitrogen oxides, car exhaust, solvents, pesticides && other chemicals

 - DNA damage

-- Malregulation of carbohydrate, amino acid and fat metabolism
+- Dysregulation in carbohydrate, amino acid and fat metabolism

-- Increased risk of so-called “free radical diseases” (this mainly affects tissues with high oxygen turnover such as heart, skeletal muscles, eye lens, etc.):
+- Increased risk of so-called "free radical diseases" (affecting are v.a.
+Tissues with high oxygen turnover, such as heart muscle, skeletal muscle, eye lens, etc.):

 - Neurodegenerative diseases such as Alzheimer's disease